Have the freshest free hiking tips sent to you each month!

 There's a simple logic to it, because foods high in fats contain more calories AND taste really good, so you tend to think of them as palatable.

-This means pack a lot of nut butters, cheese, trail mix containing chocolate chunks, in addition to the food already mentioned above.
+This means pack a lot of nuts, nut butters, cheese, trail mix containing chocolate chunks, in addition to the food already mentioned above.

 But eating them in moderate amounts will pay you back with more stamina, endurance, and the all important feeling of fullness: